 There Is No Better Medicine Than Kindness

-When 81 year old Nancy from Leek suffered a heartache in August of this year, she says it was the kindness of her community that helped pull her through.
+When 81 year old Nancy from Leek suffered a heart attack in August of this year, she says it was the kindness of her community that helped pull her through.
 Now back on her feet after a remarkable recovery, ball room dancing is her tonic, and along with her husband Eddie, she is encouraging others to embrace ‘Strictly Fever’, crediting her dancing as her secret to staying well.

 In August of this year, Nancy Perkin, 81, from Leek, suffered a heart attack at home where she was rushed to the Royal Stoke Hospital, spending three days on critical care.
 Her beloved husband, Eddie, 84, of 61 years, waited anxiously for news of his wife whom he wasn’t able to visit due to the Covid-19 restrictions.